 Clean the Toilet Seat

 The toilet seat should never be neglected.
 It is the part of the toilet that comes into actual contact with people, and it needs to be cleaned thoroughly.
 Raise the seat.
 Spray the seat, inside lid and the rim of the toilet with cleaner.
 Wipe down the lid, seat, and hinges at the back of the toilet seat.
 Some toilets have hinges that will pop open to allow better access for cleaning.
+Wipe the entire seat with a cloth moistened with clean water to remove any traces of bleach or chemicals from the sitting surface.

 Clean the Inside of the Toilet Bowl